 In addition, the business development of the Sixt Leasing Group may be affected by unforeseeable external factors such as natural and environmental disasters, terrorist attacks or epidemics or pandemics.
 Such events could have negative effects both directly on operations and on general demand and supply.
-As a result of these external events, customers in the inventory portfolio, dealers/manufacturers with buyback agreements and service providers may default.
+As a result of these external events, there may be defaults by customers in the inventory portfolio, by dealers/manufacturers on vehicle sales, especially via buy-back agreements, and by service providers.

 The business of the Sixt Leasing Group is subject to numerous laws and regulations, under which the Group is active.
 There is a risk that Sixt Leasing fails to meet all legal and regulatory requirements or to react timely to changes in the legal or regulatory environment.
+In addition to the existing requirements under the German Stock Corporation Act (AktG) and the German Banking Act (KWG) within the Group, Sixt Mobility Consulting GmbH, a wholly owned subsidiary of Sixt Leasing SE, submitted an application for permission under the German Payment Services Supervision Act (Zahlungsdiensteaufsichtsgesetz - ZAG) during the reporting period in order to obtain a licence to execute payment transactions.